raotnameh/raotnameh.github.io/coursework.md

 ## Courses Taken at IIIT Delhi

-+ Currently taking this course.
+> Currently taking these courses.

     ### Advance Machine Learning
     + Since it's an advance course, we discuss current SOTA reserach papers.
 I will be putting up the list of papers I read in this course.